GRCDEV/ArduSim/help/setup.md

 Open Git perspective: *Window --> Perspective --> Open Perspective --> Other... --> Git*.

-Use the button of the picture to clone the repository:
+Use the button of the picture to start clonning the repository:

 ![clone button](clonebutton.png)

-Now copy the following URI in the configuration window and enter your user and password:
+Now copy the following URI in the configuration window and enter your user name and password:

     https://frafabco@bitbucket.org/frafabco/ardusim.git

-Next, select the master branch and leave all the remaining options by default.
+Finally, select the master branch and leave all the remaining options untouched.
 Please, take note where the repository is going to be cloned.

 ### Import the Eclipse project